IBM/IBM-Sustainability-Software-Portfolio-Connectors/docs/mas-tas-home.md

 |Textbox | External Ref ID | EXTERNALREFID (*From the WorkOrder Object*) | N/A | N/A | N/A

 Click **Save Definition** after the changes are added.

+### 8. Service Request Attachment Changes

+As part of the MAS 8.11 release, the Service Request integration supports Attachments from TAS.
+This includes pictures or images that are attached as either Comments or Attachments in TAS.

+Some configuration will need to be done in order to allow for this.

+1.
+2.
+3.

 ***